 Through history, forts have been historic bastions of control, symbols of power and defenders of the realm.
 Sometimes they are much more.
 Take the Chunar Fort towering 150 feet high over the holy river Ganga, 14 km south-west of Varanasi.
 This fort has played a pivotal role in Indian history.
 From the Mauryan Emperor Ashoka to the Gupta Empire builders, the Mughals, writers of bestsellers and even hotshot Bollywood directors, all will vouch that Chunar is special.
 Here is why.

 Hindi literature enthusiasts, know the Chunar Fort as the ‘Tilismi Qila’ or the ‘Magical Fort’, due to its appearance in the great Hindi novel Chandrakanta.
 You would have also seen it in the movie ‘Gangs of Wasseypur’ which was shot here.

 But beyond fiction, what makes the story of the fort so interesting is the fact that for over 2000 years, this fort was at the heart of a commodity that was most valued by the rulers of the Gangetic plains – stone!

-The ‘Chunar stone’ as it has always been known is a buff-colored, finely grained, hard sandstone which gives a fine marble like shine, when polished.
+The ‘Chunar stone’ as it has always been known is a buff-coloured, finely grained, hard sandstone which gives a fine marble-like shine, when polished.
 This stone was quarried and then transported through the River Ganga.